selfage/test_runner/README.md

 Note that all functions include `execute()` can return a `Promise` for async operators.

-## Test runner for Puppeteer executor environment
+## Test runner for Puppeteer test executor environment

-### Puppeteer executor environment

-See [@selfage/bundler_cli#puppeteer-executor-environment](https://github.com/selfage/bundler_cli#puppeteer-executor-environment).
-TLDR, it's a headless Chrome environment but with some additional API provided by `@selfage/bundler_cli`.

 ### Add and run tests